-If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your tickets may be delayed and the overall cost may increase.
+If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your travel documents may be delayed, and the overall cost may increase.
 We reserve the right to cancel your holiday if a payment is declined or if you have supplied incorrect credit card information.
 We also reserve the right to do random checks (including the electoral roll) in order to minimise credit card fraud.
-As a result, before issuing tickets we may require you to provide us with a fax or postal copy of proof of address, a copy of your credit card and a recent statement.
+As a result, before issuing travel documents we may require you to provide us with a copy of proof of address, a copy of your credit card and a recent statement.

 Adequate and valid travel insurance is compulsory for all Equatours Limited travellers and it is a condition of Equatours Limited accepting your booking.
-You must be suitably insured through a recommended insurer offering suitable cover before you travel.
+You must be suitably insured for the destination you intend to visit and any activities in which you intend to participate in before you travel.
 We reserve the right to cancel your tour/holiday without refund if you cannot provide proof of adequate insurance before the scheduled departure date.
 You accept full responsibility for ensuring that all members of the named party comply with the terms and conditions of the travel insurance policy purchased.
-Should you, while on holiday choose to take part in any activity (including but not restricted to: trekking, hang gliding, hot air ballooning, white-water rafting, etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.
+Should you, while on holiday choose to take part in any activity (including but not restricted to: trekking, hang gliding, hot air ballooning, mountain biking, road cycling, white-water rafting, etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.
 The organisers of some adventure activities that you may choose to take part in whilst on holiday may request you to sign a waiver of their liability for risks involved.
 We must draw your attention to the fact that by signing such a document you may well lose any rights to claim for damages in respect of death, injury, or loss of or damage to property even if negligence on the part of the activity organiser is proven to have occurred.

-Confirming a Kilimanjaro Climb / Mountain Bike Tour with Equatours Limited signifies your agreement to abide by the authority of the Lead Guide of the service provider appointed by us.
+Confirming a Hiking, Trekking or Cycling (Road or MTB) Tour with Equatours Limited signifies your agreement to abide by the authority of the Lead Guide of the service provider appointed by us.
 The decision of the Lead Guide as to the conduct, itinerary and objectives of the tour is final.
 If, in the opinion of the Lead Guide, your behaviour or physical condition is detrimental to the safety, welfare of you or any member of your party (which are the paramount considerations), or if the Lead Guide considers your general wellbeing will be put at risk by continuing with the trip, you may be asked to leave the tour without the right to any refund for unused services.

-(b) Risks and hazards – Mount Kilimanjaro Your booking is accepted on the understanding that you realise and accept the risks and hazards potentially involved in adventure trips and that you are mentally and physically capable of undertaking your chosen trip.
-We do not guarantee you will reach the summit and accept no responsibility if you fail to complete the trek/biking tour.
+Your booking is accepted on the understanding that you realise and accept the risks and hazards potentially involved in adventure/activity/sports trips and that you are mentally and physically capable of undertaking your chosen trip.
+We do not guarantee you will reach the summit on mountain expeditions and accept no responsibility if you fail to complete the trek/biking tour.

-(c) Medical conditions – Mount Kilimanjaro You must tell us if you have an existing medical condition or disability that might affect your holiday or any of your party members' enjoyment of it, before you book your trip.
-If, in our reasonable opinion, your chosen expedition is not suitable for your medical condition or disability we reserve the right to refuse your booking.
+You must tell us if you have an existing medical condition or disability that might affect your holiday or any of your party members' enjoyment of it, before you book your trip.
+If, in our reasonable opinion, your chosen activity holiday is not suitable for your medical condition or disability we reserve the right to refuse your booking.

-Adequate health/travel insurance is required for the complete duration of your trip.
-Your insurance must include cover trekking up to 6000m, medical expenses, injury, death, cost of repatriation and evacuation via whatever means necessary including by foot/helicopter/air ambulance.
+Adequate health/travel insurance is required for the complete duration of any hiking, trekking or cycling trip.
+Your insurance must include cover trekking up to 6000m altitude in the case of mountain expeditions, along with medical expenses, injury, death, cost of repatriation and evacuation via whatever means necessary including by foot/helicopter/air ambulance.
 Any subsequent costs incurred for expenses such as hotels, food, transport etc. shall be borne by the client.
-Equatours reserves the right to cancel your booking at any time if you have not provided proof that adequate insurance cover is in place.
+Equatours reserves the right to cancel your booking at any time if you cannot provide proof that adequate insurance cover is in place.

-The Company shall not be liable for any loss of or damage to baggage, personal possessions, passports and other documents or any consequential loss resulting there from, and its staff or agents are not authorised to accept responsibility for their safekeeping.
-We strongly recommend that you to take out insurance against loss of or damage to personal belongings.
+The Company shall not be liable for any loss of or damage to baggage, personal possessions, sports/activity equipment, passports and other documents, or any consequential loss resulting there from, and its staff, agents, suppliers are not authorised to accept responsibility for their safekeeping.
+We strongly recommend that you to take out insurance against loss of or damage to baggage and personal belongings.

 For claims of missing or damaged baggage, you must follow the rules on the back of your flight ticket or contained within the carrier’s conditions of carriage.
 Please note: time limits apply to all claims and most airlines do not accept liability for high-value items, which you should insure for the appropriate amount.